DamiaV/Jenealogio2/README.md

 This app does not and will never send your data and files anywhere or to anyone.
 You keep full control of your data and files.

+# Requirements

+The app is written in [Java](https://www.java.com), so it should work without any issues on Linux, Windows and MacOS.
+It requires at least Java 17 and should also work with newer versions.

 # License

 This software is available under the GPL-3.0 licence.
 Please refer to the LICENCE file for the full licence.